 I designed and built a 7-agent content production system with routing logic, scoring frameworks, feedback loops, and data-driven iteration.
-It runs in production daily, processing real content decisions.
+Personal-production deployment — it runs on my own content pipeline daily, processing real content decisions.

 Who: Short-form video creators on Chinese social platforms (Douyin, Xiaohongshu).